coderbee/Bubbles/README.md

 Bubbles
 =======

-Fun little app to create bubbles of varying sizes moving across the screen.
+Fun little app to create bubbles of varying size moving across the screen.